bravecollective/slack-listener/README.md

 # slack-listener

 - Create a Slack application at https://api.slack.com/apps.
-- Got to: Add features and functionality -> Permissions -> Bot Token Scopes and add channels:history.
+- Got to: Add features and functionality -> Permissions -> Bot Token Scopes and add channels:history (or groups:history for a private channel), and users:read.
 - Install to Workspace.
 - Create a database (MySQL/MariaDB) table:
     ```sql